jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 The difference between saying "I used X and it sucked" and "I used X for Y and it didn't work out because of Z" is the difference between becoming experienced and simply growing cynical.

-Be experienced, not cynical.
+Be experienced.
+Not cynical.

 [gasp]: /images/cynicism/gasp.png
 [lobster]: /images/cynicism/lobster.png